harness/developer-hub/docs/chaos-engineering/use-harness-ce/probes/use-probe.md

 ## Before you begin, review the following

-- Go to probe overview to understand about probes.
+- Go to [probe overview](/docs/chaos-engineering/concepts/explore-concepts/resilience-probes/) to understand about probes.
-- Go to chaos faults to understand where you can use resilience probes.
+- Go to [chaos faults](/docs/chaos-engineering/use-harness-ce/chaos-faults/) to understand where you can use resilience probes.

+### Prerequisite
-- Permission to edit a chaos experiment.
+- Permissions to edit a chaos experiment.

 :::tip
 Currently, resilience probes are behind the feature flag `CHAOS_PROBE_ENABLED`.
 Contact [Harness support](mailto:support@harness.io) to enable it.